 Self-isolation and shielding

-A small number of children may be unable to attend school in line with public health advice because they:
+A small number of children and young people may be unable to attend in line with public health advice to self-isolate.
+You should not send your child to school or college if they:

-If children are not able to attend school because they are following clinical and/or public health advice, the school will need to liaise carefully with the appropriate medical professional making this decision and you will not be penalised.
+If children are not able to attend school because they are following clinical and/or public health advice, as detailed above, the school will liaise carefully with the appropriate medical professional making this decision and you will not be penalised.